gortibaldik/TTTGen/rotowire/dataset_stats.md

 - therefore no transformation of the city names is done

 #### Token statistics
+- these are tokens extracted from cleaned summaries
 - assumption: a neural network learns usages of tokens which are present more than or equal to 5 times in the training dataset

 | dataset    | Unique tokens | Tokens with >= 5 occurrences absolute | Tokens with >= 5 occurrences relative |